-@Floppy - about 5 years ago
+@Floppy - over 5 years ago

 Not sure what the current state of law is in the UK, but we might want to include something including the recommendations from http://whistleblowingnetwork.org/other-resources/europe-and-international/open-government-guide-whistleblower-protection/.

-@PaulJRobinson - about 5 years ago
+@PaulJRobinson - over 5 years ago

 There is already a lot of protection against unfair dismissal for